• Home

 Zach Pitzer – Graphic Designer

-You need a power take-off, it’s that simple right?
-More often than not the process of figuring out exactly what PTO you need can be a very involved task.
-One of the most challenging parts of the configuration process is determining how fast of a power take-off you need.
+One of the most challenging parts of the configuration process is determining how fast of a PTO you need.
 This is the question that a lot of people get hung up on, and with good reason.
-Most power take-offs come with multiple speed ratio options.
-As you can see in the chart below our TG Series and A20 Series have quite the selection.

 Behind the numbers

-The gear in the transmission that is driving the PTO dictates the exact percentage of the power take-off’s speed as it relates to the truck on which it is mounted.
 Therefore, the same PTO can have two very different actual output speeds on two different trucks even though the truck engines might be running at the same speed.
 In addition, the needs of what the PTO will be driving can vary significantly, so there’s no way to say use “X” speed ratio code in every scenario.

 You must consider the requirements of your truck and truck equipment along with what your PTO will be driving.
 The kind of equipment you are operating can either be a mechanical or a hydraulic application.
-The process for selecting your PTO for each kind of application is similar but let’s take a closer look at both.
+The process for selecting your PTO for each kind of application is similar, but let’s take a closer look at both.

 Selecting your PTO percentage for mechanical applications

-These applications would include (but not be limited to) air compressors, generators, liquid product pumps, dry bulk blowers, vacuum pumps and more.
-The manufacturers of these items provide operating parameters that indicate the input speed that should be provided in order to have proper performance.
 For instance, a liquid product pump may come with a recommended input speed of 700 RPM.
 Once you know the desired input speed of the item being driven by the PTO your next question is to determine the desired engine RPM of the truck when the PTO is being used.

 Note: Check to see if the horsepower and torque capacity of the PTO you are selecting is within the operating range required.